astrain-2023/.github/docs/overview.md

 ## Inspiration

-we are mostly located in CH, some born here we all drive we want to make driving a better experience we want to reduce emissions
+We are mostly located in CH, some born here we all drive we want to make driving a better experience we want to reduce emissions